Ahnaf19/fastapi-boilerplate/README.md

 # fastapi-boilerplate

-This is boilerplate is constructed as per my preference of workflow for quick fastapi development.
+This boilerplate leverages route-service structure, is equipped with pre-commit hooks, github actions and dependabot and is constructed as per personal preference of workflow for quick API development.

 ## Usage of the boilerplat